kaitech-The-Construct/theConstruct/presentation_layer/svelte_the_construct/FEATURES.md

 The application will be built using a modular, component-based architecture in Svelte.
 This ensures maintainability and scalability.
 Key principles include:
 - **Componentization**: Each distinct piece of UI is a reusable component.
 - **Centralized State Management**: Svelte stores (`src/lib/stores`) will manage shared application state like user session and wallet information.
-- **Service Abstraction**: Logic for interacting with the XRPL (or other external services) will be abstracted into service modules (`src/lib/services`) to keep components clean and focused on the UI.
+- **Service Abstraction**: Logic for interacting with XRPL and Solana will be abstracted into service modules (`src/lib/services`) to keep components clean and focused on the UI.
 - **Routing**: Features will be organized under distinct routes (`src/routes`) to keep concerns separated.

 ---

-## Phase 1: Minimal Viable Product (MVP) – Core Marketplace on XRPL
+## Phase 1: Minimal Viable Product (MVP) – Core Marketplace (XRPL + Solana)

 ### 1. Basic Catalog of Robotics Components